-1. The Committee shall identify and ascertain the integrity qualification expertiseand experience of the person for appointment as Director KMP or at Senior Managementlevel and recommend to the Board his / her appointment.
+1. The Committee shall identify and ascertain the integrity qualification expertiseand experience of the person for appointment as Director KMP or Senior Management andrecommend to the Board his / her appointment.

 2. A person should possess adequate qualification expertise and experience for theposition he / she is considered for appointment.
-The Committee has discretion to decidewhether qualification expertise and experience possessed by a person are sufficient / satisfactory for the concerned position.
+The Committee has discretion to decidewhether are sufficient / satisfactory for the concerned position.

-Provided that the term of the person holding this position may be extended beyond theage of seventy years with the approval of shareholders by passing a special resolutionbased on the explanatory statement annexed to the notice for such motion indicating thejustification for extension of appointment beyond seventy years.
+Provided that the term of the person holding this position may be extended beyond theage of seventy years with the approval of shareholders by passing a special resolutionbased on the explanatory statement annexed to the notice for such motion beyond seventyyears. indicatingthe

-Due to reasons for any disqualification mentioned in the Companies Act 2013 rulesmade there under or under any other applicable Act rules and regulations the Committeemay recommend to the Board with reasons recorded in writing removal of a Director KMPor Senior Management subject to the provisions and compliance of the said Act rules andregulations.
+Due to reasons for any disqualification mentioned in the Act rules made there under orunder any other applicable Act rules and regulations the Committee may recommend writingremoval of a Director the Board with reasons recorded KMP or Senior Managementsubject to the provisions and compliance of the said Act rules and regulations.

-2. The remuneration and commission to be paid to Managerial Person shall be as per thestatutory provisions of the Companies Act 2013 and the rules made there under for thetime being in force.
+2. The remuneration and commission to be paid to Managerial Person shall be as per thestatutory provisions of the Act and Listing Regulations and there under for thetime being in force. rules made

 3. Increments to the existing remuneration / compensation structure may be recommendedby the Committee to the Board which should be within the slabs approved by theShareholders in the case of Managerial Person.

-5. Where any insurance is taken by the Company on behalf of its Managerial Person KMPand any other employees for indemnifying them against any liability the premium paid onsuch insurance shall not be treated as part of the remuneration payable to any suchpersonnel.
-Provided that if such person is proved to be guilty the premium paid on suchinsurance shall be treated as part of the remuneration.
+5. Where any insurance is taken by the Company on behalf of its Managerial Person KMPand for Senior Management for indemnifying them against any liability the premium paid onsuch insurance shall not be treated as part of the remuneration payable to any suchpersonnel.

 Remuneration to Managerial Person KMP and Senior Management: